 - The state inputted mistakes on your criminal history.

-How Our Domestic Violence Lawyers Can Help
+How Our Drug Crimes Lawyers Can Help

-Our drug crime defense lawyers in Clearwater can assist you with all aspects your case.
+Our drug crime defense lawyers in Clearwater can assist you with all aspects of your case.
 We can:

 - Accompany you to your first appearance to either present evidence to get your case dropped or fight for a fair bail;